 - After going through the song a few times with the paper plates, ask the kids to choose a word that will be the “special word.”
 When that word is sung, have the kids jump up and clap with their plates.
 Some great words to use for this song are “away” or “asleep.”

-For another fun movement activity this holiday season, try this Away in a Manger – Dance Scarves activity.
+For another fun themed activity this holiday season, try this Away in a Manger Gifts of Christmas spin off of a what’s in the bag activity!